ShubhamGorlewar5/TestMe36587594937y292/production_icident_report.md

 - **Temporary Workaround:**

      **Solution 1:** <br>
-     **Started the application with a different app name or Remove enviroment variable**: The container was redeployed with a modified configuration for app name  = App_3 to temporarily bypass the issue related to the environment variable or we can remove the enviroment variable which help to start with  'unknown' as per code support this intiaizaltion [when enviroment variable is not set].
+     **Started the application with a different app name or Remove enviroment variable for app3**: The container was redeployed with a modified configuration for app name  = App_3 to temporarily bypass the issue related to the environment variable or we can remove the enviroment variable which help to start with  'unknown' as per code support this intiaizaltion [when enviroment variable is not set].

   You can view the related pull request [here] <br>
-      **Start with differnt app name :  (https://github.com/username/repository/pull/PR_number). <br>
+      **Start with differnt enviromemnt variable name for app3 :  (https://github.com/username/repository/pull/PR_number). <br>
       **Remove enviroment variable: (https://github.com/username/repository/pull/PR_number).

      **Solution 2:** <br>